tomfoot1310hhhh/Navigation/DynamicPro.md

                                                  Real Time Dynamic Programming

-Real Time Dynamic Programming is more like a focused version of the VI.
+RTDP is a trajectory-focused asynchronous variant of Value Iteration that concentrates computation on reachable states.
 For VI, we need update the value of all states every iteration which requires a lot computation.
 In order to counter this, RTDP is a method focused on updating the value along a trajectory.
 RTDP is operating under a episodic MDP.
 Here is an introduction about episodic MDPs: An episodic MDP is an MDP in which interactions terminate after a finite trajectory.
 Take a short path problem for example, the interaction is that when the agent reaches a goal state $s*$, then the MDP will set:
 ```math
 \begin{aligned}
   P(s*\mid s*, a)= 1